 Geotechnical services are often needed at some point in the lifespan of an infrastructure project.
 That point could be during the early stages of design and construction, or in the later stages of operations, maintenance, or repurposing.
 Overlooking the geotechnical aspects of projects can result in difficult and costly corrections, especially in Alaska’s arctic and subarctic, permafrost, and deep seasonal frost-prevalent regions.

 Members of our geotechnical team have been involved with numerous projects across Alaska, from rural villages such as Pt.
 Lay and Bethel, to larger municipalities such as Juneau, Anchorage, Fairbanks, and Barrow.
-PDC offers in-house geotechnical consulting services to support the geotechnical needs of our clients, as well as providing internal support to our structural, utilities, transportation, and Aviation /Planning/Environmental groups.
+PDC offers in-house geotechnical consulting services to support the geotechnical needs of our clients, as well as providing internal support to our Facilities, Transportation, and Utilities Market Sectors.
 One of our primary goals is to provide you, our client, with the information you need to make reliable, informed, decisions about geotechnical aspects of your projects.

 - Field Exploration & Site Characterization

 - Inspection Services